RichGol/CCNA-Quick-Reference/README.md

 This GitHub repository hosts a personal project to organize CCNA 200-301 material and IEEE 802 protocols for quick reference and study.
 It is not a replacement for official CCNA learning material and does not include all topics covered by the current CCNA 200-301 exam.

 The project is written in the LaTeX markup language, which typesets a searchable PDF document.
-This repository primarily exists to share the PDF document with those who find it useful, although those who are curious are welcome to explore the underlying LaTeX code.
+This repository primarily exists to share the document with those who find it useful, although those who are curious are welcome to explore the underlying LaTeX code.

-*Note: The LaTeX code most likely does NOT adhere to best-practices, as I am self-taught in and solve issues as they arise.
+*Note: The LaTeX code most likely does NOT adhere to best-practices, as I am self-taught and solve issues as they arise.
 This is not my first LaTeX document, and it will not be my last.*

 I created this project shortly after becoming CCNA certified in order to more legibly organize my personal study notes.
 I am sharing it in the hope of helping others who are pursuing their own interests in networking.

 ## Document Features

-- Fully searchable PDF written and compiled using LaTeX, allowing for internal links to each topic section/subsection.
-Topics are organized according to the TCP/IP Network Model (Layer 1 through Layer 5), plus QoS and Appendix sections.
+- Fully searchable PDF written and compiled in LaTeX, allowing for internal links to each topic section/subsection.
+Topics are organized according to the TCP/IP Network Model (Layer 1 through Layer 5), plus QoS, MPLS, and Appendix sections.

 - Applicable topics include relevant RFC number(s), which serves as formatted hyperlink(s) (via [datatracker.ietf.org](https://datatracker.ietf.org/)) directly to the specified RFC(s).
 Note that IEEE standards are not linked at this time.